Unveiling Project-Specific Bias in Neural Code Models: Methodology

-To validate the root cause of model's bias learning behavior, we evaluate the alignment between the model's learning behavior and thejmn,. proposed Cond-Idf that quantifies the biased dataset distribution.
-We first calculate the integrated gradients importance vector for every sample in the IID test set, and base upon it, we calculate the mean integrated gradient for all the words in the test set vocabulary and sort the vocabulary in descending order.
-Then we use polynomial regression to approximate its corresponding Cond-Idf distribution.
-Besides, we measure the ratio of samples in the IID test set whose top-$n$ ($n\in \{1, 2, 3\}$) highest integrated gradient tokens lies in the defined class of biased vocabulary.
-Our experiments reveal that the regression results positively correlate with the distribution of integrated gradients, thus indicate that the neural code model is superficial learners that rely heavily on project-specific and semantically inconsistent features for prediction.
+To interpret the bias learning behavior quantitatively, we evaluate the alignment between the model's integrated gradient distribution and its corresponding Cond-Idf distribution.
+We first calculate the integrated gradient importance vector for every sample in the IID test set.
+Afterward, we calculate the mean integrated gradient value for every token in the test set vocabulary and sort them in descending order.
+We then use polynomial regression to approximate its corresponding Cond-Idf distribution and measure its correlation with the integrated gradient distribution.